junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 !!! warning

-    The write support is experimental and not fully developed.
+    The write support is experimental and requires further testing.
     Caution should be taken when writing the data files.

 ## More Options